manticoresoftware/manticore-image-search/README.md

 ```
 git clone https://github.com/manticoresoftware/manticore-image-search.git
 cd manticore-image-search
+cd containers/manticore

+wget https://github.com/manticoresoftware/manticore-image-search/releases/download/241203/backup.tar.gz && rm -fr backup && tar xzf backup.tar.gz

+cd ../..
 docker compose down -v
 docker compose up
 ```

 After completing these steps, the project should be accessible at [http://localhost/](http://localhost/).

 ## Further configuration

-The default port for the server is 80, so if you need to change it, update the `nginx` section in `app/config/app.ini.tpl`.
+The default port for the server is 80, so if you need to change it, update the `nginx` section in `app/config/app.ini.yml`.

 ## Preparing for Deployment